Notice of Pre-AIA or AIA Status

 a process chamber configured to treat the substrate heated by the buffer chamber (Fig. 1, [0037], process chamber 15b); and

-Iizuka fails to teach a transfer module including a second transfer robot and configured to relay the substrate transferred by the index module using the second transfer robot; a buffer chamber configured to heat the substrate relayed by the transfer module; and a controller programmed to control the buffer chamber, directly connected to the process chamber, to heat the substrate while the substrate waits before being directly loaded from the buffer chamber into the process chamber to which the buffer chamber is directly connected, and control to directly transfer the heated substrate from the buffer chamber into the process chamber to which the buffer chamber is directly connected.
+Iizuka fails to teach a transfer module including a second transfer robot and configured to relay the substrate transferred by the index module using the second transfer robot; a buffer chamber configured to heat the substrate relayed by the transfer module; and a controller programmed to control the buffer chamber, directly connected to the process chamber, to heat the substrate while the substrate waits before being directly loaded from the buffer chamber into the process chamber to which the buffer chamber is directly connected, control to directly transfer the heated substrate from the buffer chamber into the process chamber to which the buffer chamber is directly connected, and wherein the buffer chamber is installed inside the transfer module.

 However, Ishikawa teaches a transfer module (Ishikawa, Fig. 1, [0030], transfer region 107) including a second transfer robot (Ishikawa, Fig. 1, [0030], robot assembly 117) and configured to relay the substrate transferred by the index module using the second transfer robot (Ishikawa, Fig. 1, [0030], robot assembly 117 transfers substrates to and from process chambers 102,104).